 Amiya Moretta scored five goals and Nicole Yorba collected seven saves as Whittier defeated Linfield 19-10.
 With standing water covering large sections of the Linfield lacrosse field, the match was hastily moved to the football field.

-Fisher scored a team-high three goals while adding three assists, and Brittani Drost (Sr., Forest Grove, Ore.) tallied three more scores for the Wildcats.
+Fisher scored a team-high three goals while adding three assists, and Brittani Drost tallied three more scores for the Wildcats.
 Mariah Jones added a couple of goals Linfield.
 Helm-Buckman finished with a match-high six ground balls and forced four turnovers.
-Halee Helgerson (Soph., Milwaukie, Ore) notched a goal and an assist.
+Halee Helgerson (Jr., Milwaukie, Ore.) notched a goal and an assist.

 Wildcats goalkeeper Tori Kraft was credited with six saves.
 Whittier outshot Linfield by a 33-20 margin.
 The ‘Cats showed their hustle and determination, scooping up 22 ground balls to the Poets’ 15.